High-strength low-alloy steel: Mechanical properties

-Niobium: Nb can increase the recrystallization temperature by around 100 °C, thereby extending the non-recrystallization region and slow down the grain growth.
-Nb can both increase the strength and toughness by precipitate strengthening and grain refinement.
+Niobium: Nb can increase the recrystallization temperature by around 100 °C, thereby extending the non-recrystallization region and slowing down the grain growth.
+Nb can increase both the strength and toughness by precipitate strengthening and grain refinement.
 Moreover, Nb is a strong carbide/nitride former, the Nb(C, N) formed can hinder grain growth during austenite-to-ferrite transition.

 Vanadium: V can significantly increase the strength and transition temperature by precipitate strengthening.

-Titanium: Ti have a slight increase in strengthen via both grain refinement and precipitate strengthening.
+Titanium: Ti produces a slight increase in strengthen via both grain refinement and precipitate strengthening.

 Nb, V, and Ti are three common alloying elements in HSLA steels.
-They are all good carbide and nitride former, where the precipitates formed can prevent grain growth by pinning grain boundary.
-They are also all ferrite former, which increase the transition temperature of austenite-ferrite two phase region and reduce the non-recrystallization region.
-The reduction in non-recrystallization region induces the formation of deformation bands and activated grain boundaries, which are alternative ferrite nucleation site other than grain boundaries.
+They are all good carbide and nitride formers, where the precipitates formed can prevent grain growth by pinning grain boundaries.
+They are also all ferrite formers, which increase the transition temperature of austenite-ferrite two phase region and reduce the non-recrystallization region.
+The reduction in the non-recrystallization region induces the formation of deformation bands and activated grain boundaries, which are alternative ferrite nucleation sites other than grain boundaries.

-Other alloying elements are mainly for solid solution strengthening including Silicon, Manganese, Chromium, Copper, and Nickel.
+Other alloying elements are mainly for solid solution strengthening including silicon, manganese, chromium, copper, and nickel.